CTRAPS: CTAP Client Impersonation and API Confusion on FIDO2: CTRAPS API Confusion Attacks

 \subsection{AC Attacker Model}

-The AC attacker model assumes a man-in-the-middle (MitM) attacker between the authenticator and the client, as shown in Figure~\ref{fig:threat-model}.
-The attacker is either in proximity to the authenticator (e.g., a NFC skimmer) or can contact the authenticator from remote (e.g., using a remotely controllable USB hub).
-She maintains stealthiness by not triggering unexpected behaviors.
-For example, she calls APIs when the user is operating the authenticator and does not require extra \emph{UV} and \emph{UP} authorizations.
-She cannot modify the authenticator's firmware or compromise a legitimate FIDO2 client and relying party.
-She has no physical access to the authenticator.
+The AC attacker model assumes a MitM attacker between the authenticator and the client, referenced as AC MitM in Figure~\ref{fig:threat-model}.
+The attacker is either in proximity to the authenticator and the client (e.g., an NFC skimmer) or can contact them from remote (e.g., a remotely controllable USB hub).
+They are unable to modify the authenticator's firmware or compromise a legitimate FIDO2 client and relying party.
+They have no physical access to the authenticator.

-The attacker goal is to violate the authenticator \emph{security}, \emph{privacy}, and \emph{availability} by exploiting the CTAP Authenticator API (introduced in Section~\ref{sec:back}).
-For example, she wants to leak and delete the discoverable credentials stored in the authenticator, including passkeys (security), track a user via the authenticator (privacy), or DoS the authenticator (availability).
+An AC attacker model has several associated real-world attack scenarios.
+For example, they can get a MitM position over NFC interposing an NFC skimmer between the client and the authenticator.
+They can achieve a MitM position over USB with setups such as those discussed in~\cite{rijnard2014usbmitm} and~\cite{badusb-mitm}.
+For instance, the attacker can remotely compromise a USB device connected to the user's device running the FIDO2 client, such as a USB hub that routes traffic between other USB peripherals.

+Alternatively, they can gain privileged access via techniques like UACMe~\cite{uacme-mitm} and then leverage USBPcap to USB MitM a victim's Windows machine running the FIDO2 client.
+The attacker can also install on the user's machine a malicious app exploiting libraries that provide access to USB HID traffic.
+We implement this attack scenario in Section~\ref{subsec:imp-reader-impers} by developing an Electron app that mimics a MitM attacker using the \emph{node-hid} module.